 Together with our Icelandic partner, Reliant offers a complete ground package including transfer, fishing/guiding, lodging and food.
 Alcohol is excluded.
-We have spring and autumn slots reserved for the 2018 season, so please contact us at email@example.com for information regarding availability.
+We have summer and autumn slots reserved for the 2019 season, so please contact us at firstname.lastname@example.org for information regarding availability.

 This river has long been number one in all of Iceland for large Artic Char and in recent years Seatrout numbers have steadily increased.
 Eyjafjarðará Seatrout are large and well-formed and they take the fly well.
 Like most rivers in Iceland, the Eyjafjarðará is diligently working on conservation.
 The season is broken down into limited harvest for the heavy run months and the river has a catch and release policy for the sensitive part of the season – all which has dramatically improved the fishing.

 Eyjafjarðará is 70 kms long and is large and braided in the lower sections.
 During the summer period from 20 June until the end of August the river is divided into six beats with two rods each.
 During Septmber the upper spawning pools are closed and there are eight rods in four lower beats.